Djeisen642/typescript-template/README.md

 - dependabot (https://docs.github.com/en/code-security/dependabot)
 - codeql (https://codeql.github.com/)

-Assumes that nvm and yarn are installed
+Assumes that nvm (or volta) and yarn are installed

 Assumes that JetBrains IntelliJ (https://www.jetbrains.com/idea/) or Visual Studio Code (https://code.visualstudio.com/) is the IDE

 ## Commands

-run `nvm install` to ensure that the correct node version is installed
+run `nvm install` or `volta install node` to ensure that the correct node version is installed

-run `yarn set version berry` to use the latest yarn version
+run `yarn set version berry` or `volta install yarn` to use the latest yarn version

 run `yarn` to install packages